-- The impact of 2008-09 world financial market conditions on the Atlantic Salmon Endowment Fund and subsequent Foundation financial capacity to support ASCF Program projects. - External environmental influences and human activity that adversely impact wild Atlantic salmon populations and freshwater and marine salmon habitat
+- · The impact of 2008-09 economic decline and continued slow recovery in world financial market conditions on the Atlantic Salmon Endowment Fund and subsequent Foundation financial capacity to support ASEF Program projects. - · External environmental influences and human activity that adversely impact wild Atlantic salmon populations and freshwater and marine salmon habitat.

-2010 Strategic Objectives
+2011 Strategic Objectives

-As a result of our increasingly mature organization, the Foundation has identified four strategic objectives that we intend to focus our efforts on in 2010.
+As a result of developing organizational maturity and gains in experience through program management, the Foundation affirms four strategic objectives to guide focus in our efforts through 2011.
 These imperatives will help us realize our vision, contribute to on-going achievement of our mission, goals and mandate and ensure Foundation transparency and accountability to our stakeholders.
-We expect that our stakeholders will measure our success in terms of these 2010 objectives:
+We expect that our stakeholders will measure our success in terms of these 2011 objectives:

-- 1. To implement a prudent investment and financial strategy to restore the ASCF to its adjusted value and to create a reserve fund. - 2.
-To work toward introducing a funding allocation model that is reflective of, and responsive to, the various conservation needs and priorities of each province. - 3.
-To introduce a results-based management approach to Foundation funded projects. - 4.
+- 1. To continue implementing a prudent investment and financial strategy to restore the ASEF to its adjusted value and to create a reserve fund. - 2.
+To observe a funding allocation model that is reflective of, and responsive to, the various conservation needs and priorities of each province. - 3.
+To maintain and strengthen a results-based management approach to Foundation funded projects. - 4.
 To strengthen Foundation relationships and communications with current and potential stakeholders/beneficiaries, the public, and potential new supporters.